storizzi/Deep-Live-Cam-Mac-Installer/README.md

    ```

    This script will:
+   - Install xcode tools if not already installed (press ENTER after installation to continue with script installation)
+   - Install homebrew if not already installed
-   - Check for and install Conda if necessary.
+   - Check for and install Conda if not already available
-   - Set up a Conda environment with Python 3.10.
+   - Set up a Conda environment with Python 3.10
+   - Activate the environment
    - Clone the Deep-Live-Cam repository.
    - Download required models.
    - Install necessary dependencies, including appropriate CoreML support for either Intel or Apple Silicon